tkisss/SCMA/README.md

 ### Command line

-    scma.py -f INPUT_FILE -o OUTPUT_PATH
+    scma.py -f INPUT_FILE -g group_name1 group_name2 group_name3... -o OUTPUT_PATH

-    INPUT_FILE: file of single-cell metabolomics, each two columns are a group which contains the ratio of nuclear to mass and its signal value, cell names should be groupname-xx, for example: A549-1,A549-2, gefitinib-A549-6,gefitinib-A549-8..., name before the last '-' will be considered as the group name, so the groups are A549 and gefitinib-A549.
+    INPUT_FILE: file of single-cell metabolomics, each two columns are a group which contains the ratio of nuclear to mass and its signal value.
+Cell names should be like groupname-xx, for example: A549-1,A549-2, gefitinib-6,gefitinib-8..., name before the first '-' will be considered as the group name, so the groups are A549 and gefitinib.
+Otherwise, -g should be provided.
     OUTPUT_PATH: output path

 #### other parameters